 Do Spanish boys grow up wanting to be matadors?

-Past generations of boys grew up with the desire of becoming matadors but now kids are moving towards soccer (FC Barcelona and Real Madrid are two of Europe's top soccer teams, with a great rivalry).
+Past generations of boys grew up with the desire of becoming matadors but now kids are moving toward soccer (FC Barcelona and Real Madrid are two of Europe's top soccer teams, with a great rivalry).
 But who would not want to be a matador?
-Defy death, challenge the bull, vanquish the beast and end victorious...What a blast!
-Famous matadors still make lots of money, marry beautiful girls and have the respect of the society.
-Madrid hosts every spring the biggest festival in the world (San Isidro Festival) with approximately 36 bullfights in a row, one per day.
+Defy death, challenge the bull, vanquish the beast, and end victorious...what a blast!
+Famous matadors still make lots of money, marry beautiful girls, and have the respect of society.
+Madrid hosts every spring the biggest festival in the world (San Isidro Festival), with around two dozen bullfights in a row, one per day.
 Picture the bullring, 24,000 people all dressed up...
 The atmosphere is incredible.